 Use Bluetooth to pair your phone with your tablet or laptop.

 On your tablet or laptop, open the Settings charm, and then tap or click the network icon.

 Pick your network name at the top of the list, and then tap or click Connect.

 You'll be connected and ready to go.
-The password is entered for you, and you can connect even if Internet sharing is turned off.
+The password is already entered, and you can connect even if Internet sharing is turned off.
 No need to dig out your phone and turn on Internet sharing—it's done for you.

-To connect this way, your phone needs to have Windows Phone software version 8.0.10501.127 or later.
-See How do I update my phone software? for more information on how to update your phone.
-Your laptop or tablet needs to have Microsoft Windows 8.1.
+To connect using this procedure, your phone must be running Windows Phone software version 8.0.10501.127 or later.
+See How do I update my phone software? for more info about how to update your phone.
+Your laptop or tablet needs to have Windows 8.1.

 - To share your cellular data connection, this feature must be available from your mobile operator and enabled on your current phone plan.
 This is also known as tethering and often costs extra.

 - When you and others use the shared connection on another device, it uses data from your cellular data plan.
 You should be aware of any data limits you have on your plan, so you aren't charged extra.